yektt/ManAnime-proposal/Proposal.md

 #### Who will use the application?

-  The MangAnime application will serve people who would like to
+  The ManAnime application will serve people who would like to
   * get information about an anime or a manga,
   * rate & review animes watched or mangas read for future watchers or readers,
   * find a direct link to watch animes from an official website,
   * share their thoughts or discuss something about an anime or a manga,
-  * save what they have watched or read so far,
   * talk about the differences between an anime and its manga,
-  * save animes or mangas to their list to watch or read them in the future.
+  * save animes or mangas to their list.
   </br>

 #### Why it is needed and useful?